-- 2.2 NYCC Highways No objections and recommends conditions requiring detailed plans of road and footway layouts, the submission and approval of both a Construction Management Statement and a Travel Plan, the provision of visibility splays and a site construction access and details of surface water discharge arrangements. - 2.3 Yorkshire Water Raise no objection and requests conditions be attached to any approval requiring separate systems for foul and surface water drainage with surface water arrangements being other than existing public sewerage. - 2.4 Ouse & Derwent IDB No objection and recommends conditions in relation to surface water drainage and maintenance clearance adjacent to the watercourse together with details of various consents required of the Board. - 2.5 NYCC Lead Local Flood Authority Raise no objection and recommends conditions requiring submission of a detailed scheme for foul and surface water drainage. - 2.6 SDC Environmental Health Recommend a condition requiring a scheme to minimise the impact of construction on neighbouring properties. - 2.7 Natural England Considers that the proposed development will not have significant adverse impacts on statutorily protected sites or landscapes. - 2.8 North Yorkshire Bat Group No comments received.
+- 2.2 NYCC Highways no objections and recommends conditions requiring detailed plans of road and footway layouts, the submission and approval of both a Construction Management Statement and a Travel Plan, the provision of visibility splays and a site construction access and details of surface water discharge arrangements. - 2.3 Yorkshire Water Raises no objection and requests conditions be attached to any approval requiring separate systems for foul and surface water drainage with surface water arrangements being other than existing public sewerage. - 2.4 Ouse & Derwent IDB Has no objection and recommends conditions in relation to surface water drainage and maintenance clearance adjacent to the watercourse together with details of various consents required of the Board. - 2.5 NYCC Lead Local Flood Authority Raises no objection and recommends conditions requiring submission of a detailed scheme for foul and surface water drainage. - 2.6 SDC Environmental Health Recommend a condition requiring a scheme to minimise the impact of construction on neighbouring properties. - 2.7 Natural England Considers that the proposed development will not have significant adverse impacts on statutorily protected sites or landscapes.

-- 2.9 NYCC Ecology no objection but recommend a conditions requiring submission of an Ecological Mitigation & Management Plan, no groundwork during the bird breeding season and details of lighting. - 2.10 North Yorkshire Police Provide advice/recommendations with regard to designing out crime. - 2.11 NY Fire & Rescue Service Has no objection/observation at this outline stage and indicates comments will be made at the statutory Building Regulations stage. - 2.12 Vale of York CCG No comments received. - 2.13 NYCC Public Rights Of Way No comments received. - 2.14 NYCC Education Could not comment given it is not apparent whether the development would result in 15 or more dwellings on the site.
-(Members should note that as this application is seeking outline consent there is no requirement for this further detail to be provided at this stage and the Education Authority has been informed of this.) - 2.15 NYCC Archaeology Seek the submission of archaeological evaluation reports firstly by way of a geophysical survey.
-(Members should note that, at the time of the previous application this issue was dealt with by way of a condition). - 2.16 SDC Waste & Recycling Refers the developer to published guidance. - 2.17 Neighbour Summary All immediate neighbours were informed by neighbour notification letter, a site notice was erected and an advert place in the local press.
+- 2.8 North Yorkshire Bat Group No comments received. - 2.9 North Yorkshire Police Provide advice/recommendations with regard to designing out crime. - 2.10 NY Fire & Rescue Service Has no objection/observation at this outline stage and indicates comments will be made at the statutory Building Regulations stage. - 2.11 Vale of York CCG No comments received. - 2.12 NYCC Public Rights Of Way No comments received. - 2.13 NYCC Education No comments to make as the density of the site falls below the threshold for seeking developer contributions in rural areas (15). - 2.14 NYCC Archaeology Seek the submission of archaeological evaluation reports firstly by way of a geophysical survey.
+(Members should note that, at the time of the previous application this issue was dealt with by way of a condition). - 2.15 SDC Waste & Recycling Refers the developer to published guidance. - 2.16 SDC Planning Policy Confirms that the Council has a 5 year housing land supply but acknowledges that the existence of such cannot be a reason in itself for refusing a planning application and that an approval on this site would provide additional dwellings to the housing supply.
+Core Strategy Policies SP2 and SP4 seek to focus new development in the market towns and Designated Service Villages (DSVs), restricting development in the open countryside.
+North Duffield is defined in the Core Strategy as a Designated Service Village, which has some scope for additional residential and small scale employment to support rural sustainability.
+Most of the area of this proposal for 14 dwellings is on land that is adjacent to, but outside of, the defined Development Limits of North Duffield as marked on the Policies Map of the Local Plan.
+Hence the proposal is contrary to Policy SP2 in the Core Strategy. - 2.17 Neighbour Summary All immediate neighbours were informed by neighbour notification letter, a site notice was erected and an advert place in the local press.

-Twenty one letters of representation have been received from members of the public raising the following issues in support of the application:
+Twenty letters of representation have been received from members of the public raising the following issues in support of the application: